JosephKY/outagerecorder/README.md

 5. Choose between a traditional ping log feed or a ping graph

 ### Usage
+Prerequisites: You must have [Node.JS](https://nodejs.org/en/download/current) installed

-Easy way: double click `run.bat`.
+Easy way: Double click `run.bat` or `run.sh` depending on your system.
 It will install the required packages and run `index.js` for you.

 Long way:  Run `npm i` to install the required packages, then run `node index.js`.